zyueinfosec/starter-hugo-research-group/content/_index.md

       text: |
         <br>

-<font size="1"> A "sepal" shields and supports flower petals, often green, guarding the bud before blooming.
-"Sepal" likens this protection to privacy and security.</font>
+  A "sepal" shields and supports flower petals, often green, guarding the bud before blooming.
+"Sepal" likens this protection to privacy and security.

   - block: collection
     content: